jhvst/stateless-fcos/ipxe/README.md

 ### How-to use

-1. `podman run -it -v $(pwd):/mnt/coreos:Z ubuntu`
+1. `podman run -it -v $(pwd):/mnt/coreos:Z .`
-2. Follow the installation instructions on the broken `Dockerfile`.
-3. Finally, file called `undionly.kpxe` should appear in this folder on the host.
-Copy it to the `tftp` folder, and continue with `tftp` install instructions.
+2. File called `undionly.kpxe` should appear in this folder.
+Copy it to the `tftp` folder.
+Then, continue with `tftp` install instructions.